12pm30/ModBuddy/README.md

 - Navigate to and select the ModBuddy root directory

 [Here's an example of how harassing comment highlighting works](https://github.com/jeremyroy/ModBuddy/blob/python-flask-server/images/example_reddit.png)

+### Limitations and Future Work
+- Our MVP was to highlight comments, but we also wanted to have a 'moderator menu' that allows bulk navigation to, selection, and deletion of comments.
+However, we were unable to complete the deletion feature in time for the deadline.
+- A future item would include allowing custom rules.
+Right now, the chrome extension flags a comment if any of the returned data parameters (such as containsBadWords) is out of spec

 ## How to use the ModBuddy API